s3ql/s3ql/rst/installation.rst

-Here *<BACKEND>* specifies the backend that you want to test (e.g. *s3*, *s3c*, *gs*, or *swift*), *<user>* and *<password>* are the backend authentication credentials and *<storage-url>* specifies the full storage URL that will be used for testing. **Any existing S3QL file system in this storage URL will be destroyed during testing**.
+Here *<BACKEND>* specifies the backend that you want to test (e.g. *s3*, *s3c*, *gs*, or *swift*), *<user>* and *<password>* are the backend authentication credentials, and *<storage-url>* specifies the full storage URL that will be used for testing. **Any existing S3QL file system in this storage URL will be destroyed during testing**.